-Figure 6 shows the change in spectral resolution as a function of time for XIS.
+The spectral resolution of the XIS devices shows temporal effects from both CTI and operational changes (see Figure 7).
 Initially, before charge injection was turned on, the rate of increase of spectral resolution for FI and BI CCDs was very similar, about 70 eV per year.
 Once charge injection was turned on, the performance improved and FWHM dropped to nearly the initial value.
-The rate of increase is much slower with charge injection than without, although again, the FI CCD shows more improvement than the BI CCD due to the smaller amount of injected charge.
+The rate of increase is much slower with charge injection than without, although again, the FI CCD shows more improvement than the BI CCD due to the larger amount of injected charge in the FI devices.
 The FWHM increase is about 12 eV per year for the FI CCD and about 28 eV per year for the BI CCD.